MoserMichael/kind-helper/README.md

 The script requires presence of docker.

+the following steps are done when a test cluster is created:

-It first downloads kind and kubectl, starts a local registry and then creates a kind cluster that is connected to the local registry.
+1. the script first downloads kind and kubectl (if not present)
+2. starts a local registry
+3. creates a kind cluster that is connected to the local registry.
+4. script waits for all nodes to become ready

 Here is the command line of this programm: